 Counseling in Ballard

 Have you tried meditation before but struggled?
 Maybe you want the accountability of working with a therapist, or even after trying meditation you are still suffering from anxiety and depression symptoms.
 Counseling may be able to help.
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your relationship, anxiety, your relationship with food, depression, trauma or another mental health concern, I look forward to hearing from you.
+We are a team of trained therapists that aim to help individuals and couples in the Seattle area.
 You can schedule a 15 minute phone consultation or contact me for more information.